 Drone noise: an underrated problem

 Yes, it is surprising that concerns about drone noise came to the surface in this harsh and unanticipated manner.
-Anything that runs on propellers moves air, generates turbulence, and therefore makes noise.
-And one doesn’t have to be an acoustics mastermind to figure out that it will have a very tonal nature and that it will most probably sound annoying.
+Anything that runs on propellers, moves air and generates turbulence, will make noise.
+You don’t have to be an acoustics mastermind to figure out that it will have a very tonal nature and that it will most probably sound annoying.

 Still, more people seem to underrate the problem.
 Scanning through some research materials, drone noise is always around but never the leading concern.

 McKinsey, for example, studied how consumers see advanced air mobility (AAM), even focusing specifically on delivery drones.
 When asking people for their main concern, they rank safety and privacy higher than noise.